Client's portal

 Growing into a new era

 Radical changes in the international tax landscape, in addition to technological disruptions, are ushering in a new era for the Mauritius global business sector characterised by the provision of more substantive activities and additional value added services.
 Mr Wong observed that, in addition to a friendly regulatory environment, the growth of the Mauritius global business sector will increasingly be spurred by a combination of efficiency, reliability, constant improvement, and most importantly by the presence of a strong professional support base and a deep talent pool that keep abreast of innovative technology and changing client needs.
-DTOS has a proven track record that spans over two decades and has over the years diversified its products and expanded its global presence in countries like Uganda, Kenya, and the United Arab Emirates.
+DTOS has a proven track record that spans over two decades and has over the years diversified its products and expanded its global presence in countries like Kenya, the United Arab Emirates and Rwanda.
 By investing in its people and the capabilities that it needs, DTOS is in excellent position to accompany and support its clients as they face a period of rapid change.

 Client Risk Assessment